 Student choice is one of the project-based learning essential project design elements, according to the Buck Institute, because choice helps students take ownership of their learning.
 Without it, John Larmer and John Mergendoller explain, “the project just feels like doing an exercise or following a set of directions.”
 However, providing student choice can sometimes be one of the most overwhelming aspects of project-based learning for teachers who fear that choice can quickly turn into chaos.

-Developing a classroom culture where students drive the learning requires teachers to mindfully provide student choice in a way that develops agency.
+Developing a classroom culture where students drive the learning requires teachers to mindfully provide class choice in a way that develops agency.
 Where “choice” allows students to make a decision, “agency” refers to the parameters that influence that decision.
 For example, let’s pretend that student choice is a brand new concept in your classroom, and you decide to allow students to choose their own topics for their next research paper.
 You may think to yourself “Yes, I’m doing it!
 My students can now take ownership of their learning!”
 But then they don’t.
 They moan and grumble and decide on topics that seem to be just as pointless to them as something you’d assign.

 It’s great that you gave students the freedom to choose their own topics, but if they’ve never had to make decisions about their own learning before then they may be unfamiliar with what makes a good research topic.
 Instead of feeling empowered and motivated, students might feel like they “have to” pick a topic for your assignment instead of “getting to” pick a topic for their research.
 Big difference.